stef-neu/3D-21cmPIE-Net/README.md

 Usage
 -----
-1. Produce a dataset in simulations with a size of N lightcones.
-It is recommended to not produce large datasets with a single run. `runSimulations.py` creates a new output file for each run.
+1. Produce a dataset in `simulations` with a size of N lightcones.
+It is recommended to not produce large datasets with a single run. runSimulations.py creates a new output file for each run.
     ```
     runSimulations.py [options] [N_lightcones]
     ```
-2. Train the neural network in 3DCNN.
-By default this takes all output files from `runSimulations.py`.
+2. Train the neural network in `3DCNN`.
+By default this takes all output files from runSimulations.py.
     ```
     runCNN.py [options] [epochs]
     ```